 Ensure that the hostname you are using to access your Episerver website is mapped in the site definitions AND the correct language has been set (if applicable)

-- Does the Windows event log have anything?
+Has the Windows event log logged anything?

-- Have the Episerver logs logged anything useful?
+Has the Episerver logs logged anything useful?

-- Is your App_data directory pointing to a valid location?
+App\_datadirectory pointing to a valid location?

-- Do you have a valid Episerver license?
+Do you have a valid Episerver license?
 This won't break a page but can break JS on the page